Best Loans On Maternity Leave (2026)

 Get a free, no obligation personal loan quote with rates as low as 9.99%

 Knowing how much you will need in the future will help you financially prepare for a baby.
 Depending on your costs, income, and current debts, you may be wondering if it’s possible to get a loan while on maternity leave.
-Thankfully, applying for a loan while on maternity leave is possible in Canada.
+Thankfully, applying for loans on maternity leave is possible in Canada, and many lenders will count your government benefits as income when they assess your application.

 Can You Apply For A Loan While On Maternity Leave?

-Yes, applying for a loan while on maternity leave is possible.
-Mothers who are away from work because they’re expecting or have recently given birth are only entitled to receive a maximum of 15 weeks’ pay.
-After that, parents may apply for parental benefits which can offer:
+Yes, applying for loans on maternity leave is possible.
+Mothers who are away from work because they’re expecting or have recently given birth can receive a maximum of 15 weeks of EI maternity benefits.
+After that, parents may apply for parental benefits, which can offer:

 • Up to 40 weeks of leave with the standard parental leave benefit.
-You can get up to 55% of your income through this benefit (weekly maximum of $638).
+You can receive up to 55% of your income through this benefit, to a weekly maximum of $729 in 2026.1

 • Up to 69 weeks with the extended parental leave benefit.
-You can get up to 33% of your income through this benefit (weekly maximum of $383).
+You can receive up to 33% of your income through this benefit, to a weekly maximum of $437 in 2026.1

 Loans Canada